Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 Just make sure to set the neutrals and get the CG correct.

-For the Elevator, it uses tiny movement, just like the smaller Shaka
+It likes tiny movement on the Pitch, just like the smaller Shaka

 On the Roll, you can go “crazy” for the stunning performance.

-Use the above values for your maiden flight considering these are the most conservative setup.
+Use the above values for your maiden flight, considering these as the most conservative setup.

 Adjust as you gain confidence with your Brah.